 While new to coaching, Coach Richard is shadowing Coach Rohan Simms this year & will be taking the NCCP course this fall.
 As a former athlete, Coach Richard understands it is important for athletes to feel they are improving so they are motivated to keep training.
 He also recognize, however, that when kids are having fun they tend to stick with the sport longer.

 Coach Richard’s goal as an assistant coach is to learn as much as he can from all of the other Calgary Spartan Coaches and to have the younger athletes improve their skills while also having fun.
 Please join the Club in welcoming Richard Gallimore back to the Spartans in his new role!

-Please contact our Athlete Coordinator from the Contact webpage.
-Our Athlete Coordinator will be pleased to welcome you to the Calgary Spartans, help you find the right coach and program, advise you on that to bring to the track and answer any questions you may have.
+Our Athlete Coordinator will be pleased to welcome you to the Calgary Spartans, help you find the right coach and program, advise you on what to bring to the track and answer any questions you may have.

 Any changes to the schedule will be communicated by Coach Llew to all group members.